Blayke Brailey: 2024

 Brailey played 27 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 Brailey played in the clubs preliminary final loss against Penrith.

 2025

 On 5 September, Cronulla announced that Brailey had re-signed with the club until the end of 2030.

 Brailey played 27 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
-The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.
+The club reached the preliminary final for a second consecutive season but lost against Melbourne 22–14.

+2026

+He made his New South Wales debut in Game 1 of the 2026 State of Origin on 27 May 2026 in the 22-20 win.